quatre29/PRE-1/README.md

 3. Run `npm install` in your terminal.

-3.5.
-If you've not done so already, be sure to install mocha globally by running `npm install -g mocha` in your terminal.

 4. Run `npm test` in your terminal to see the test suite.
 You will see lots of red - that's good!

 5. Open the index.js challenge file in VS Code and begin solving them.